 She’ll need to exercise regularly.
 If her mobility is limited, she needs to work with a therapist to gain flexibility and mobility.
 She also may need to improve her diet with more fiber, produce, and healthy fats.

 Look into the benefits of home health care services to help her learn how to take care of her liver.
 One of the most significant benefits is to have a physical therapist come to her home to teach her exercises that help her get more active.

 A visit from a dietitian can help her learn the best diet for liver health.
 If she has diabetes, it’s beneficial to have her learn proper diabetes care at home.
 Reach out to a home health care agency to make arrangements.

-If you are considering senior care in Schoolcraft, MI, for an aging loved one, please call the caring staff at Fresh Perspective Home Care at (269) 329-4717.
+If you are considering home health care in Paw Paw, MI, for an aging loved one, please call the caring staff at Fresh Perspective Home Care at (269) 329-4717.
 We are here to help!